Here’s a post from Karen Matthews (Bat on Wheels) about how to protect yourself when cycling in the summer sun.

 Have a happy and safe summer riding season!

-Thanks to Our Guest Poster!
+Thanks to Our Guest Author!

 Karen Matthews has been cycling recreationally for over 30 years and recently switched to riding a recumbent bike in Florida.
 On her blog, Bat on Wheels, she shares her riding experiences and cycling tips for both upright and recumbent cyclists.